Protecting Pennsylvania’s Plants and Animals

-The report on WPC’s second round of monitoring for shale gas impacts assessment monitoring activities is available for download.
-Methods, research objectives and findings are found in this report.
+The report on WPC’s second round of monitoring for shale gas impacts is available for download here.
+Methods, research objectives and findings are included in this report.
 Explore the focal areas and learn more about the data collected at our monitoring sites.
-For more information on site-specific water quality data and ecological information from assessment and monitoring activities within the focal areas, please contact us at email@example.com.
+For more information on site-specific water quality data or ecological information from assessment and monitoring activities within the focal areas, please contact us at email@example.com.

 Pipelines and transmission right-of-ways can be significant barriers for some wildlife species.
 These right-of-ways represent breaks, often 100m wide, in the forest habitat and are often planted in non-native hay-field grasses with little-to-no habitat value to wildlife.